Accreditation guideline

 3.1 Hospitals, day procedure services and health care centres

-• The HHS will select their accrediting agency from among the approved accrediting agencies.
-The Australian Commission on Safety and Quality in Health Care (ACSQHC) provide a list of approved accrediting agencies which is published on their website.
+• HHSs are required to select an accrediting agency that is approved by the Australian Commission on Safety and Quality in Health Care (ACSQHC).
+A list of the approved agencies can be located on their website located here.

-• If the HHS does not meet the standards accreditation requirements, the HHS has 60 business days from the initial assessment, to address any actions requiring remediation.
+• If the facility does not meet the standards accreditation requirements, the HHS has 60 business days from the initial assessment, to address any actions that requires remediation.

 • Following assessment, the HHS must provide to the Executive Director, Patient Safety and Quality, Clinical Excellence Queensland: